All about Mercado Lucas de Gálvez in Mérida, Mexico

 The iconic huge Mercado Lucas de Gálvez is the main market of Mérida and directly adjoins the Mercado San Benito.
 Merida’s bustling market dates back to the late 1800s.
 On average, 20,000 to 25,000 people visit the Lucas de Gálvez market every day.

+What treasures await you there??
+That's simple.
 Almost everything you can think of is on offer.
 You can buy fruits and vegetables, meat and fish, candies, condiments, shoes, clothes, local handicrafts and actually more or less anything you can imagine.

 You will find a section where you can buy hand-painted Yucatecan clothing made by the modern Maya.
 Characteristic of Yucatán are also the famous bordados, hand-embroidered textiles such as tablecloths, bags or napkins decorated with traditional motifs and patterns.